kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 ## GroupEffects & SequenceEffects

-As I mentioned before, for the time being the only natively implemented property that we can use as an effect of animation is `KeyframeEffect`.
-In the future level 2 spec [we will](https://twitter.com/rachelnabors/status/631545063965720576) have an opportunity to use more sophisticated constructors like `GroupEffects` and `SequenceEffects`.
-It's possible to apply group of animations via CSS but chaining animations together always had been pain in the arse.
-Good news — polyfill allows us to use it today (although I think the implementation is buggy or I don't know how to correctly use it).
+As I mentioned before, for the time being the only natively implemented property that can be used as an effect of animation is `KeyframeEffect`.
+In the future level 2 spec [we will](https://twitter.com/rachelnabors/status/631545063965720576) have an opportunity to use more sophisticated constructors like `GroupEffect` and `SequenceEffect`.
+It's possible to apply group of animations via CSS but chaining animations together always has been pain in the arse.
+Good news — polyfill allows us to use it today.
 Examples!

 ```js
 var elem1 = document.querySelector('.box1');